antoineco/aco-tomcat/README.md

 An array of custom `Realm` entries to be added to the `Engine` container.
 Each entry is to be supplied as a hash of attributes/values for the `Realm` XML node.
 See [Realm](http://tomcat.apache.org/tomcat-8.0-doc/config/realm.html) for the list of possible attributes.

 #####`host_name`
 Name of the default [Host](http://tomcat.apache.org/tomcat-8.0-doc/config/host.html).
 Defaults to `localhost`.
-The Host can be further configured via a series of parameters (will use Tomcat's defaults if not specified):
+The Host can be further configured via a series of parameters (will use Tomcat's defaults when not specified):
  - `host_appbase`: Application Base directory for this virtual host
  - `host_autodeploy`: whether Tomcat should check periodically for new or updated web applications while Tomcat is running
  - `host_deployonstartup`: whether web applications from this host should be automatically deployed when Tomcat starts